bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0013-node-output-to-cli/index.md

 ---
 title: Output to the command line using Node.js
-description: 'How to print to the command line console using Node.js, from the basic console.log to more complex scenarios'
+description: "How to print to the command line console using Node.js, from the basic console.log to more complex scenarios"
 ---

 ## Basic output using the console module